Maliibu Miitch

-Jennifer Jade Roberts (born March 4, 1991), known professionally as Maliibu Miitch, is an American rapper, songwriter, and entertainer of African American, Vietnamese, and Filipino descent.
-Born in Charlotte, North Carolina, and raised in New York City, New York since the age of three, Roberts started rapping in 2009 and started releasing songs and freestyles throughout the following years.
+Jennifer Jade Roberts (born March 4, 1991), known professionally as Maliibu Miitch, is a rapper, singer, and songwriter.
+Born in Charlotte, North Carolina and raised in New York City, Roberts started rapping in 2009.
+Prior to her solo career, she was a member of the hip hop duo Malibu N Helene.

-In 2013, she released her debut EP titled, Hood Foreign.
-In 2014, she signed to Island Records and released two singles the following year: "Figure8", produced by Mustard and "Starin at It", produced by Dem Jointz.
+In 2013, the duo released their debut EP titled, Hood Foreign and signed to Def Jam/Island Records a year later.
+In 2015, they released two singles: "Figure8" (produced by Mustard) and "Starin' at It" (produced by Dem Jointz).
 In 2017, she released a mixtape titled Maliibu Miitch Top 5.
-In 2018, Roberts released her debut single titled "Give Her Some Money" under Atlantic Records that was produced by Hitmaka.
+In 2018, Roberts pursued a solo career with the release of her debut single titled "Give Her Some Money" under Atlantic Records that was produced by Hitmaka.

 Early life

 Maliibu's mother, Venessa White, was born in Charlotte, North Carolina and raised in New York City, New York.
-It was there that she met Maliibu's father, Brett Roberts, who was an adopted refugee from Vietnam.
+It was there that she met Maliibu's father, Brett Roberts, who was a Vietnamese adopted from Vietnam when he was a child.
 When Maliibu was 3 years old, her mother left Charlotte to move to New York City with her other two siblings.

 Maliibu began modeling at 17 years old but quickly picked up rapping.
 In 2011 Maliibu made it into Jim Jones Hustle In the Morning music video which fueled her desire to rap even more.